ivanp7/station/README.md

 the initial finite state machine state.

 4. `final()`: used to destroy the plugin's own resources, and set the application exit code.

+It is possible to link `station-app` with a user plugin, so that the latter becomes a standalone application.

 ## Contents of `station-app --help`